ci4rail/docs/docs/_includes/content/io4edge/iou07-front/quick-start-guide.md

-In this quick-start guide we will run demo programs to stimulate the {{ page.product_name }}'s binary I/Os.
+In this quick-start guide we will run a demo program to stimulate the {{ page.product_name }}'s binary I/Os.
 {% include content/io4edge/quick-start/intro1.md %}
 * A laboratory Power Supply capable of supplying 5V..24V/200mA.